Programs Opioids Clinical Primer Resources Opioid agonist therapy decision aid tool

 Focuses on a multi-modal approach to chronic pain including opioids, non-opioid medications and non-pharmacologic therapies.
 Can be downloaded/used as a custom form in selected EMRs.

-Opioid Tapering Template (Centre for Effective Practice)
+Opioid Manager (Centre for Effective Practice)

 Learn more